fullstack-build/tslog/README.md

     - `{{fileName}}`: name of the file
     - `{{filePathWithLine}}`: a full path below the project path with a line number
     - `{{method}}`: _optional_ name of the invoking method
+  - `prettyErrorParentNamesSeparator`: separator to be used when joining names ot the parent logger, and the current one (default: `:`)
   - `prettyInspectOptions`: <a href="https://nodejs.org/api/util.html#utilinspectobject-options" target="_blank">Available options</a>

 - **Styling:**